parallelworks/workflow-tester-tool/README.md

 one system, waits for the verdict, cleans up, and appends a record.
 Runs repeat on a schedule, so a workflow that stops working on a system shows up as a regression.

-PROBE is Milestone 0002 of the FY27 HPCMP prototype extension.

 ## How it works

 ```